Robust Knowledge Adaptation for Dynamic Graph Neural Networks: Experiments

 \subsection{Convergence Analysis}

 { Finally, we analyze the convergence of our method.
-Fig. \ref{conv-uci} and \ref{conv-wiki} show the convergence curves of AdaNet on all the three datasets, where the horizontal axis denotes the training epochs and the vertical axis refers to the reward values and the training losses, respectively.
-Our method can be convergent, after around 25 epochs. }
+Fig. \ref{conv-uci} and \ref{conv-wiki} show the convergence curves of Ada-DyGNN on all the three datasets, where the horizontal axis denotes the training epochs and the vertical axis refers to the reward values and the training losses, respectively.
+Our method converges after around 25 epochs. }